tenstorrent/tt-inference-server/tt-metal-mistral-7b/README.md

 ## setup

+Tested starting condition is from a fresh installation of Ubuntu 20.04 with Tenstorrent system dependencies installed.
 If you're running inside a container already, you can skip the Docker image set up steps (for development).

 #### build docker container (for development)